 Julian Williams started at Durham University Business School in January 2014.
 He has published widely on the topics of financial regulation, risk management and portfolio management.
 His main interests lie in market microstructure, regulating complex derivative securities and the impact of the liquidity of these instruments on the cost of capital for individuals, companies and governments.
 Julian’s work has been commented on and referenced in the Financial Times, the Press and Journal and OECD publications.

-- Centre for Banking, Institutions and Development (CBID)
+- Banking, Institutions and Development (CBID)

 - Economics & Finance Faculty